LittleBlackBearLiXin/NWGformer/README.md

-# NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores.
-Xin Li, Yu Zhang, Yaoqun Xu, Xitong Xu.
-Knowledge-Based Systems
+# Li X, Zhang Y, Xu Y, et al. NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores[J].
+Knowledge-Based Systems, 2025: 114815.

 #For quotes on function packages please refer to our article

+@article{li2025nwgformer,
+  title={NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores}, author={Li, Xin and Zhang, Yu and Xu, Yaoqun and Xu, Xitong}, journal={Knowledge-Based Systems}, pages={114815}, year={2025}, publisher={Elsevier}
+}

 #We will follow up with the article "NWGformer: A Linear Graph Transformer with Non-linear Re-weighting of Attention Scores", including insights of the new method, code comments, etc. Please look forward to it.